marcinbunsch/sass.js/Readme.md

 # Sass.js

 JavaScript implementation of Sass.
 Great for **node.js** and other frameworks supporting the CommonJS module system.

-  I strongly suggest that you check out my other project [Stylus](http://learnboost.github.com/stylus).

 ## Installation